 These islands hold the grandest of all storytelling, with tales hidden beneath each and every stone.
 Given time and attention, such secrets unravel like old remnants of heather rope, enclosing the heart like croft-land; bound by bent post and long forgotten boundaries.

 My own story is a slow, meditative experience of these revelations, wholly appropriate to the rhythm of this special place.
 I have long been immersed in it, lost in the faces of the inhabitants and the character of their precious land.
 While I work here, my pictures always seek to capture the delicate balance between nature’s light and dark, the challenges of life lived

-My Hebridean work, which first began fifteen years ago, now continues as I set out upon these new headings.
+My Hebridean work, which first began over fourteen years ago, now continues as I set out upon these new headings.
 Camera in hand, there is a deep drive to discover whatever may lie over the next hill and far horizon.
 Onwards the journey goes, and always with that inescapable sense of freedom only time spent in the Outer Hebrides can bring.